-The Board has granted service connection for androgenic alopecia (claimed as hair loss) caused by a non-service connected Circle of Willis condition, finding that the evidence supports this conclusion.
+The Board has granted service connection for androgenic alopecia (claimed as hair loss) caused by a non-service connected Circle of Willis condition, but denied the claim based on the Veteran's previous diagnosis of male pattern baldness.

 - Claimed conditions